pikepdf/pikepdf/docs/installation.rst

 * ⏳ we are waiting on a third party to implement better support for this configuration

+* ⚠️ wheel is released but cannot be tested - use with caution

 Binary wheels should work on most systems, **provided a recent version of pip is used to install them**.
 Old versions of pip, especially before 20.0, may fail to check appropriate versions.